eigen-space/nodejs-http-client/README.md

 * `webpack` - it creates app bundle for dev. mode and production.
 * `copy-webpack-plugin` - used for copying mocks to dev server.
 * `webpack-cli` - cli for webpack, provides commands for tasks.
+* `webpack-node-externals` - to exclude dependencies from bundle.